 Nespresso focuses on making it as easy as possible for our Club Members to return used capsules for recycling.
 We first explore national packaging recovery schemes.
 Where this is not possible, we have developed our own recovery systems, so that we can collect and retain used capsules for recycling.
 In 2012, 25 markets had systems in place to collect used capsules.

 In France, Nespresso co- founded the Club du Recyclage des Emballages Légers en Aluminium et Acier (or CELAA – Club for Aluminium and Steel Light Packaging) in 2009.
 As part of CELAA, Nespresso is implementing new technology solutions to recycle small-scale aluminium packaging, including used capsules.

-While efforts to improve our environmental performance are focused on the areas of greatest impact (machine use and coffee growing), Nespesso is looking at news ways to improve in every other aspect of our business.
+While efforts to improve our environmental performance are focused on the areas of greatest impact (machine use and coffee growing), Nespresso is looking at news ways to improve in every other aspect of our business.

 Nespresso has brought together specialists from internal R&D teams and machine manufacturers to design more innovative, high-performing and energy efficient machines for our Club Members and Business Customers.

 Life cycle assessment (LCA) studies show that one of the biggest climate change impacts happens when growing the coffee.
 As a result, Nespresso is implementing projects to improve the environmental impact of coffee cultivation.